Lake City, Florida: Olustee Battle Festival

-Every February since 1976, Lake City has hosted the Olustee Battle Festival and reenactment of the Battle of Olustee spanning three days.
+Every February on Presidents' Day weekend since 1976, Lake City has hosted the Olustee Battle Festival and reenactment of the Battle of Olustee spanning three days.
 The festival begins with a memorial service at Oak Lawn Cemetery in Lake City to honor those who died from both sides on day one and ends with a reenactment at the Olustee Battlefield Historic State Park on day three.
 From day one to day three various activities from live entertainment to exhibits are on display in downtown Lake City and the Olustee Battlefield Historic State Park.

 Alligator Warrior Festival

 The Alligator Warrior Festival is held each year on the weekend of the 3rd Saturday in October to recognize the early history of Columbia County prior to the Civil War.
 The first Alligator Festival was held in 1995 at Olustee Park in downtown Lake City.
 Starting in 2010 the annual festival has been held at O'Leno State Park 20 mi south of Lake City where the appropriate facilities exist for a full-scale battle reenactment, historic camping and large crowds.